 Now in its third year, the conference in 2018 will focus on a broad range of technical, economic and diplomatic factors that affect Dispute Resolution in the Middle East and Africa.
 The conference will again examine the impact of oil price variations and regional security issues across the continent.

 The conference will take place on 6th-7th March 2018.
 We are delighted to hold the conference in association with Herbert Smith Freehills LLP, who will be hosting the event at Exchange House, Primrose St, London EC2A 2EG.
-We can confirm that registration is now open, and that the earlybird price of £720 + VAT will be in place until 31st January 2018.
+We can confirm that registration is now open.

 The conference brings together policy makers and government representatives, national and international energy companies, major stakeholders, arbitration institutions, energy organisations, practitioners and academics.
 It will represent a chance for practitioners and other industry experts to engage in an elevated examination about the regional practice of Dispute Resolution in the Energy Industry.

 The keynote address will be delivered by Funke Adekoya (Vice President – International Council for Commercial Arbitration).
 For the first time, the conference will feature an Oxford-style debate on the question “This House believes that Investment Arbitration is Finished”.
 The Conference Director is Brandon Malone (Co-Director – International Centre for Energy Arbitration).

 - Energy poverty in energy rich countries: causes, energy security strategies, renewable energy sources and micro-generation.

 - Regional focus on East Africa: Tanzania and Kenya.

 - Arbitration and peace: dispute resolution in destabilised jurisdictions.